If you witness illegal dumping or find illegally dumped waste in a public place or public land, please submit an online reporting form.

 >How do I report?

-To report illegal dumping, littering and other issues use Council’s request platform: Log it / Fix it
+To report illegal dumping, litter and other issues use Council’s Log it / Fix it platform.

 Relevant request categories on Log it / Fix it include: